Finite-Length Analysis of BATS Codes: Proofs about Inactivation

-The term $\Gamma^{t(2)}_{c,r|n}$ corresponds to the case that inactivation has occurred at time~$t$.
-In such case, an undecoded input symbol is marked as inactive and is treated as decoded in the decoding step from time $t-1$ to~$t$.
-We can write

-Since with inactivation decoding, the inactive symbol in the decoding step from time $t-1$ to $t$ can be regarded as the only decodable input symbol in time $t-1$, we can obtain $(c)$ and $(d)$ using Lemma~\ref{lemma:yt2} with $r'=1$ and Lemma~\ref{lemma:ty1} with $r'=1$, respectively.
+The components in $\bGamma^{t(2)}_{n}$ corresponds to the case that inactivation occurs during from time $t-1$ to time~$t$, where an undecoded input symbol is marked as inactive and is treated as decoded.
+We write Since the inactive symbol in the decoding step from time $t-1$ to $t$ can be regarded as the only decodable input symbol in time $t-1$, we can obtain $(c)$ and $(d)$ using Lemma~\ref{lemma:yt2} with $r'=1$ and Lemma~\ref{lemma:ty1} with $r'=1$, respectively.
 Thus, we have